-Jane says she attended a customer service conference last year and NPS was the buzzword.
+Jane says she attended a customer service conference in 2014 and NPS was the buzzword.
 The airlines were talking about how to shift their NPS from negative to positive, says Jane.

-Over the last 12 months, the Birdsnest team has been focusing on the customers who returned a low NPS score, and through this process improved their returns system and updated their website.
+As an experiment, the Birdsnest team spent a year focusing on the customers who returned a low NPS score, and through this process improved their returns system and updated their website.

 “Our main goal is understanding our customer and improving their experience,” says Jane.

-This year, the business is focusing on the girls who rated Birdsnest nine or 10.
-One idea is sending these customers extra print brochures so they can distribute them to their friends, says Jane.
+In another experiment, they focused on the girls who rated Birdsnest nine or 10.
+One idea that came out of this process was to send these customers extra print brochures to distribute them to their friends, says Jane.

 “These are the ones we want to talk with and do great stuff with – to make sure these people continue to feel appreciated.”